-- A green frame will appear around the portion of the image to be trimmed. - The original image will display in the upper left and the trimmed image will display in the lower right. - If you move the zoom lever to the left or right, you can change the frame size. - If you press the ▲▼↓ buttons, you can move the frame - If you press the DISP. button, you can change the vertical/horizontal orientation of the frame. - In an image with a detected face, a gray frame will appear around faces located in the upper left of the frame, and the frame can be used for trimming.
-You can switch between frames by pressing the (button. - Press the MENU button.
+- A frame will appear around the portion of the image to be trimmed. - The original image will display in the upper left and the trimmed image will display in the lower right. - If you move the zoom lever to the left or right, you can change the frame size. - If you press the () button, you can change the vertical/horizontal orientation of the frame. - In an image with a detected face, a gray frame will appear around faces located in the upper left of the frame, and the frame can be used for trimming.
+You can switch between frames by turning the O dial. - After pressing the MENU button, press the ◀▶ buttons or turn the O dial to select [OK], and press the () button.

-- Perform Steps 4 and 5 on p.
-121. - W, S and XS images cannot be trimmed. - Trimming is only possible for images shot at aspect ratio 4:3 (vertical 3:4). - .
-The number of recorded pixels in a trimmed image will be smaller than before trimming.
+Perform Steps 4 and 5 on p.
+115.

+• $\mathbf{M}$ , S and XS images cannot be trimmed.

+- Trimming is only possible for images shot at aspect ratio 4:3 (vertical 3:4). - The number of recorded pixels in a trimmed image will be smaller than before trimming.